 Put simply, manufacturing safety training is infinitely more powerful when the content represents what workers actually see and experience every day.
 For example, using scenes set around the very machinery that employees use daily in high-risk, hazardous environments.

 Presenting a training curriculum that reflects the reality of the manufacturing industry creates an emotional hook—and it’s the emotional connection that moves the learning from short term memory into long-term memory.
 This is the outcome you want for your company.

 Your employees have a direct impact on safety, quality, and productivity.
 Are you confident that your programs are built to meet everyone’s needs?

-Can your safety training run without internet access?
-Production floors/manufacturing work environments aren’t often suited to a clear WIFI signal or any sort of online access.
+Can your training run without internet access?
+Production floors or even agriculture fields aren’t often suited to a clear WIFI signal or any sort of online access.
 Using a platform that can deliver, monitor, and track training even when offline can be a game-changer for your training, recordkeeping, and audit-readiness.

 Is the content portrayed in familiar settings?
 The ability to apply new information increases exponentially when it’s presented in familiar settings.
 Are the machines that your employees use featured?
 Does the work environment on the screen echo the one they are physically in?

 Can you deliver group training and individual training?
 In manufacturing, every minute counts.
 Finding time for training is a challenge.
 Can your platform provide training to 20 employees at one time?
 How about 50?
 Or 150?
 The ability to provide simultaneous group training, and document each attendee’s scores, is a boon for busy manufacturing floors.
 But it’s great to have flexibility for individual training too.
 For example, a make-up course for an employee that missed training, or refresher training for one that is struggling.